 Mixing up hallway lighting ideas is key to getting this space just right.
 You want to create the perfect entrance to your home, but let's be honest, hallways are often overlooked when it comes designing and decorating the space.

-A myriad of hallway lighting ideas is key to getting this space just right.
-You want to create an inviting entrance to your home, but let's be honest, hallways are often overlooked when it comes to putting a house together.
 We want to change that, so that you can witness what gorgeous and practical hallway lighting is, to see how it can brighten up what may be the tiniest space in your home.

-1. Create a focal point with hallway lighting
+2. Create a focal point with hallway lighting

 Let your hallway lighting do the talking with a simple design that catches the eye.
 A clear shade that shows off the bulbs won't look obtrusive in a small or narrow hallway.
 The sharp lines and black detailing of this Large Browning Lantern Pendant from Neptune makes a statement addition to a modern or classic scheme.

-2. Choose different light sources to serve different purposes
+4. Choose different light sources to serve different purposes

 When it comes to lighting a hallway it's important to think about the atmosphere you're looking to create.
 You may want a top light for practical, day-to-day use and a table lamp for a warmer, more atmospheric feel when guests come over.
 The combination of both within a space allows for versatility, while adding interest and texture.
-Find this similar lights at Pooky.
+Find this similar lights at Original BTC.

-3. Use wall-lighting to illuminate specific zones
+5. Use wall lighting to illuminate specific zones

 This is one of the best hall lighting ideas for those blessed with a bigger hallway!
 In addition to adding a touch of sophistication, wall lighting is a great option if you need to illuminate a specific zone – perhaps a coat storage unit or console table.
 As well as serving a practical purpose, they're a nice alternative if you want to create a statement look but don't have a high enough ceiling for a chandelier or pendant lighting.